How to use competitive market research within a business plan

-Once you have collected the information, it’s essential to organise and collate it.
+Once you have collected the information, organising and collating it is essential.
 If you have not got questions sorted first, you may struggle with the vast amount of information.
 Once you have sorted the information, you have created data.
 Rearrange the data into different boxes that suit your requirements.
 This way, you will start to see patterns and what could happen.

 Primary market research

 The next stage is Primary market research is precious.
-And dont let anyone tell you that primary is less valuable than secondary research.
+And don’t let anyone tell you that primary is less valuable than secondary research.
 Again it all depends on the questions you need to answer.
 Combining secondary with primary research will create even better competitive research.
-And each can back up and verify each other’s findings.
+And each can back up and verify the other’s findings.
 Or reject them, of course.

 This must-know insight will come from analysing all the secondary and primary information.
 But talking to people who can offer their thoughts and experience will be the key.